Middle ground sought on minimum wage, paid leave proposals

-BOSTON (AP) — Democratic legislative leaders and Republican Gov. Charlie Baker are hoping to reach deals that would keep some prospective ballot questions from reaching voters in November, but they’re running short on time.
+BOSTON (AP) — Democratic legislative leaders and Republican Gov. Charlie Baker are hoping to reach deals that would keep some prospective ballot questions from reaching voters in November, but they’re running short on time and their bargaining clout appears limited.

-The Raise Up Massachusetts coalition has filed initiative petitions to gradually raise the state’s minimum wage from the current $11 an hour to $15 an hour by 2022, and to require paid family and medical leave for all workers.
+One initiative petition filed by Raise Up Massachusetts, a coalition that includes unions, community activists and clergy, would gradually raise the state’s minimum wage from the current $11 an hour to $15 an hour by 2022.
+It would also raise the hourly sub-minimum wage for tipped workers, such as restaurant workers, from $3.75 to $9 in that same period.

+The same group has offered a second proposed ballot question that would require all workers in the state to have access to paid family and medical leave.

 Backers say a $15 minimum wage and paid leave would help lift many of the state’s workers out of poverty and assure they do not have to choose between their livelihoods or caring for their families.